tohagan/stlive/README.md

 ### Known Issues

-- Navigating back to the start page and then re-selecting the Live Update link sometimes appears to fail to restart the client as expected.
-You may then need to stop and restart the app.
+- Navigating back to the start page and then re-selecting the Live Update link sometimes appears to fail to restart the live edit client.  **Workaround**: Stop and restart the mobile app.

 ### Licence